🇳🇱 Netherlands · DNB · VASP / MiCA CASP

 Estimated Year 1 Total (excl. capital) Setup, regulatory fees, office, professional fees €60,000–€150,000

-Netherlands Crypto License — Common Questions
+Netherlands Crypto Licence — Common Questions

 DNB registration typically takes 4–8 months.
 The DNB is known for thorough AML reviews and a detailed fit & proper assessment.
 Applications that are incomplete or involve high-risk jurisdictions may take longer.